Reviewer's Playbook for Agent-Authored Pull Requests¶

 - Grep-only repositories — two steps (scan for duplicates, trace critical path) presume keyword and structural search.
 Without code intelligence, the reviewer faces the same retrieval ceiling Sourcegraph measured for agents (Sourcegraph).

-- Comment volume as a correction signal — each extra reviewer comment on an agent PR correlates with a 2.8 percentage-point decrease in merge probability (vs +2.7% for human PRs), interpreted as required corrections rather than productive alignment (arXiv:2601.18749).
+- Comment volume as a correction signal — each extra reviewer comment on an agent PR correlates with a 2.8 percentage-point decrease in merge probability (versus +2.7% for human PRs), interpreted as required corrections rather than productive alignment (arXiv:2601.18749).
 A thorough checklist that surfaces ten findings per PR amplifies ghosting; consolidate into a single review round.

-CI changes catch the gaming move.
-Duplicate scans catch the reuse-blindness move.
-Critical-path tracing catches the boundary-case move.
-Evidence-by-failing-test catches the hallucinated-correctness move.
-Without an order that targets the generator's known weaknesses, generic checklist review degrades to surface review — and surface review is exactly what the agent already produced.
+Without an order that targets the generator's known weaknesses, generic checklist review degrades to the surface review the agent already produced.

 Example¶